shalenMathew/NexBlock-CryptoTracker/README.md

 - Discover list of coins
 - With their live prices
 - Details about the coin
-- Get intercative price charts
+- Get interactive price charts

 ## Contribution 🤝
 - If your new to open source and want to play around with contribution you can do it here or u can raise issue if you want to make any improvements or fix any bugs